andrew henderson menu

 global citizen in the 21st century… and how you can join the movement.

-Doing Business in the USA in 2023: Things Every Entrepreneur Should Know
+Doing Business in the US in 2025: What Entrepreneurs Should Know

 Global Citizen

-What’s better – a job or a business?
+What’s better – holding a job or owning a business?

-Historically, many arguments have been made in favor of each side, but the verdict almost always boils down to one statement: it depends.
+Historically, many arguments have been made in favour of each side, but the verdict almost always boils down to one statement: it depends.

 While a business may offer you exceptional freedom and flexibility, you’ll also have to manage a fair share of risks and liabilities.

-On the other hand, a job may provide you with a fixed monthly income, but you’ll have little to no control over your hours or workload.
+On the other hand, a job may provide you with a fixed monthly income but little to no control over your hours, workload or future.

-Because a business gives people a chance to create something, build a legacy, and live a life of freedom, doing what they truly want.
+That’s because starting a business gives you a chance to create something, build a legacy and live a life of freedom, doing what you truly want.

-However, not everyone has the skills necessary, the means, or the temperament to set up and manage business operations, and some people are more than happy with their jobs.
+It’s not for everyone: Some people don’t have the necessary skills, the means or the temperament to set up and manage business operations, while others are more than happy with their day-to-day jobs.

-If you are one of these “happy employees,” good for you, but at the same time, the ground realities cannot be ignored.
+If you are one of these ‘happy’ employees, then good for you, but at the same time, the ground realities cannot be ignored.

-The biggest argument in favor of a job is its “stability” and a “secure” monthly income, but is it that safe and secure?
+The biggest argument in favour of a job is its ‘stability’ and a ‘secure’ monthly income, but is it that safe and secure?

 According to the World Economic Forum, in 2020, 114 million people lost their jobs due to the pandemic and the resulting lockdown.

-Most business owners had to choose between keeping their employees or staying afloat, and they, unfortunately but logically, chose themselves.
+Over the past four years, business owners have had to choose between keeping their employees and staying afloat.
+Logically, they chose themselves.

 That alone is enough to show the fragility of employment.